papiodesu/leptos_book/src/ssr/23_ssr_modes.md

 </Routes>
 ```

-For a path that includes multiple nested routes, the most restrictive mode will be used: i.e., if even a single nested route asks for "async」 rendering, the whole initial request will be rendered 「async」. 「async" is the most restricted requirement, followed by in-order, and then out-of-order.
+For a path that includes multiple nested routes, the most restrictive mode will be used: i.e., if even a single nested route asks for "async" rendering, the whole initial request will be rendered "async". "async" is the most restricted requirement, followed by in-order, and then out-of-order.
 (This probably makes sense if you think about it for a few minutes.)

 ## Blocking Resources

-Blocking resources can be created with "Resource::new_blocking」.
-A blocking resource still loads asynchronously like any other 「async」/「.await」 in Rust.
+Blocking resources can be created with "Resource::new_blocking".
+A blocking resource still loads asynchronously like any other "async"/".await" in Rust.
 It doesn’t block a server thread, or anything like that.
-Instead, reading from a blocking resource under a 「<Suspense/>」 blocks the HTML _stream_ from returning anything, including its initial synchronous shell, until that 「<Suspense/>" has resolved.
+Instead, reading from a blocking resource under a "<Suspense/>" blocks the HTML _stream_ from returning anything, including its initial synchronous shell, until that "<Suspense/>" has resolved.

 From a performance perspective, this is not ideal.
 None of the synchronous shell for your page will load until that resource is ready.
-However, rendering nothing means that you can do things like set the "<title>」 or 「<meta>」 tags in your 「<head>」 in actual HTML.
-This sounds a lot like 「async」 rendering, but there’s one big difference: if you have multiple 「<Suspense/>" sections, you can block on _one_ of them but still render a placeholder and then stream in the other.
+However, rendering nothing means that you can do things like set the "<title>" or "<meta>" tags in your "<head>" in actual HTML.
+This sounds a lot like "async" rendering, but there’s one big difference: if you have multiple "<Suspense/>" sections, you can block on _one_ of them but still render a placeholder and then stream in the other.

 For example, think about a blog post.
 For SEO and for social sharing, I definitely want my blog post’s title and metadata in the initial HTML "<head>".
 But I really don’t care whether comments have loaded yet or not; I’d like to load those as lazily as possible.